oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * URN: urn:ietf:params:oauth:token-type:txn_token
   * Common Name: Transaction Token
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document Section {{txn-token-request}} of this specification

 * URN: urn:ietf:params:oauth:token-type:self_signed
   * Common Name: Token type for Self-signed JWT
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document: Section {{self-signed-subject-token-type}} of this specification

 * URN: urn:ietf:params:oauth:token-type:unsigned_json
   * Common Name: Token type for Unsigned JSON Object
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document: Section {{unsigned-json-subject-token-type}} of this specification

 ## JWT Claims Registry Contents

 * Claim Name: `azd`
   * Claim Description: The authorization context details
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document: Section {{txn-token-claims}} of this specification

 * Claim Name: `rctx`
   * Claim Description: The requester context
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document: Section {{requester-context}} of this specification

 * Claim Name: `purp`
   * Claim Description: The purpose of the transaction
-  * Change Controller: IESG
+  * Change Controller: IETF
   * Specification Document: Section {{txn-token-claims}} of this specification

 ## IANA Media Type Registration Contents
 The following entry will be proposed using the IANA Media Type registration {{IANA.MediaTypes}} form.

-* Applicant Name: Atul Tulshibagwale
-* Applicant Email: atul@sgnl.ai
-* Type Name: "application (RFC 2046)"
+* Type Name: application
-* Subtype Name: "txntoken+jwt"
+* Subtype Name: txntoken+jwt
+* Change Controller: IETF
-* Required Parameters: "N/A."
+* Required Parameters: N/A.
-* Optional Parameters: "N/A."
+* Optional Parameters: N/A.
 * Encoding Considerations: 7-bit text
 * Security Considerations:
   1. The media type is used to identify JWTs that may be used as Transaction Tokens.
 It is a piece of data, and may not contain executable content.